tc39/proposal-top-level-await/README.md

 Both of these strategies fall over when considering that multiple pieces of code may want to dynamically import the same module.
 Such multiple imports would not ordinarily be any sort of race or deadlock to worry about.
 However, neither of the above mechanisms would handle the situation well: One would reject the Promise, and the other would fail to wait for the imported module to be initailized.

 ###### Conclusion: No feasible strategy for deadlock avoidance

+#### Doesn't this proposal lack some kind of symmetry, in terms of `import`/`export` or `async`/`await`?

+If there's `await`, the logical thing would be for a corresponding `async`.
+Or, if you decorate the `import` with `await`, you may expect that there be something corresponding on the `export`.

+Unfortunately, neither of these make sense here.
+The logical unit which is asynchronous here is the module itself.
+However, there's no syntactic signifier in JavaScript to indicate the module, so noplace to hang the `async` off of.
+And, it would be strange to declare each export `async` as well--modules with no exports can contain a top-level `await` as well, and multiple `async`s in a file would be redundant.

+Therefore, this proposal relies on whether the module contains a top-level `await` to determine whether it's synchronous or asynchronous.

+#### Wouldn't `import await` be viral?

+Just like `async` functions, modules which contain top-level `await` need to be `await`-ed to use their result.
+And also like `async` functions, modules containing top-level `await` can be invoked to get their result as a `Promise`, which can be passed around flexibly before `await`-ing it.
+(In the case of modules, that call is through `import()`.)

+`async` functions and top-level `await` can be thought of as being "viral" because they have to be considered all the way up the call stack/dependency chain.
+You can't just change an ordinary function to an async function without considering its users, who would probably be broken, unless they happen to always `await` the result.
+It would be quite unusual for them to do such defensive `await`-ing, and we don't seem to see that catching on as an idiom.

+The same applies to top-level `await`--their dependencies need to `await` the module when importing, and recursively so.
+This means that, just like changing a function into an `async` function, it's a semver-major change to add top-level `await` to a module.
+We will need to document this effect carefully, to avoid potential ecosystem breakage.

 ## History